MaviLabArt/BoltCanvas/README.md

 ## How payments work

-- **Lightning (Blink, LND, or BTCPay Server)**
+- **Lightning (Blink, LND, BTCPay Server, or Nostr Wallet Connect)**
   When a buyer checks out, the server creates a Lightning invoice in sats.
   The checkout page shows a QR and tracks the invoice until it is paid or expires.

 - **On-chain**
   - **BTCPay Server:** creates a native on-chain invoice (BIP21) and tracks mempool → confirmation directly in BTCPay.
-  - **Blink/LND:** uses Boltz “Submarine swaps” to turn the Lightning invoice into a one-time Bitcoin address/amount.
+  - **Blink/LND/NWC:** uses Boltz “Submarine swaps” to turn the Lightning invoice into a one-time Bitcoin address/amount.
 Boltz pays your Lightning invoice once the on-chain tx confirms.

 From the buyer’s point of view: Lightning is instant; on-chain shows a mempool/confirmation progress and then the same receipt.